tarwn/lessthandot-hugo/blogs/content/posts/2012-12-17-creating-a-semi-additive-measure.md

 </div>

 <p style="text-align: justify;">
   The bloggers themselves have the following parent-child hierarchy.
 (Disclaimer: this is just a fabricated sample.
-It doesn’t represent any actual hierarchy 🙂 )
+It doesn't represent any actual hierarchy 🙂 )
 </p>

 <div class="image_block" style="text-align: center;">